 Inside the Great Buddha Statue

-You are able to enter the statue where you can see how it was made for a token Y20 fee.
-It’s quite a humbling experience to stand inside and observe the workmanship of a 760 year old statue.
+You are able to enter the statue where you can see how it was made for a token Y20 fee (around 25 cents).
+It’s quite a humbling experience to stand inside and observe the workmanship of a 760-year-old statue.

 The story behind the Warazori

-Warazori are traditional Japanese straw sandals and a giant pair hang at Kotoku-in near the Buddha statue.
+Warazori are traditional Japanese straw sandals and a giant pair hangs at Kotoku-in near the Buddha statue.

 The sandals were hung in the temple and the tradition continues, every three years the Matsuzaka Children’s Club send a new pair of warazori to Kotoku-in.